LoginRadius/engineering-portal/content/engineering/integrate-invisible-captcha-on-bot-protection-with-loginradius/index.md

 The above code used the utility method `addRecaptchaJS` that adds the required JS for invisible reCAPTCHA.
 It also used the `captchaSchema` method to add reCAPTCHA within the Login Schema.

-- The last step is to stop resetting the reCAPTCHA before reCAPTCHA submit.
+- The last step is to stop resetting the reCAPTCHA before reCAPTCHA submission.
 So, add the following code:

 ```LRObject.$hooks.register('eventCalls', function(name){
     LRObject.options.invisibleRecaptcha = false;